GVINS: Tightly Coupled GNSS-Visual-Inertial Fusion for Smooth and Consistent State Estimation: GNSS Fundamentals

 \subsection{Doppler Measurement}

 The Doppler frequency shift is measured from the difference between the received carrier signal and the designed one, and it reflects the receiver-satellite relative motion along the signal propagation path.
-Due to the characteristic of the GNSS signal structure, the accuracy of the Doppler measurement is usually an order of magnitude higher than that of pseudorange.
+Due to the characteristic of the GNSS signal structure, the accuracy of the Doppler measurement is usually an order of magnitude higher than that of code pseudorange.
 The Doppler shift is modelled as:

-where $\mathbf{v}^{e}_{r}$ and $\mathbf{v}^{e}_{s}$ represent the receiver and satellite velocity in ECEF frame respectively.
-We use $\lambda$ to denote the wavelength of the carrier signal, and $\bm{\kappa}_{r}^{s}$ for the unit direction vector from receiver to satellite in ECEF frame. $\dot{\Delta t^{s}}$ is the drift rate of the satellite clock error which is reported in the ephemeris, and finally $\eta_{r}^{s}$ represents the Doppler measurement noise.
+where $\mathbf{v}^{E}_{r}$ and $\mathbf{v}^{E}_{s}$ represent the receiver's and satellite's velocity in ECI frame respectively.
+We use $\lambda$ to denote the wavelength of the carrier signal, and $\bm{\kappa}_{r}^{s}$ for the unit vector from receiver to satellite in ECI frame. $\dot{\Delta t^{s}}$ is the drift rate of the satellite clock error which is reported in the navigation message, and finally $\eta_{r}^{s}$ represents the Doppler measurement noise.